 - Scheduled maintenance and scheduled system upgrades.
 All scheduled maintenance will occur on weekends (between Friday midnight to Sunday midnight).

-- Problems with Customer’s hardware, software, internet connectivity or other problems within the control of Customer
+- Problems with Customer’s hardware, software, internet connectivity, or other problems within the control of Customer

-- Telecommunications failures, domain name system (DNS) and domain name registration problems, general internet problems and other problems outside of the control of DecisionLink
+- Telecommunications failures, domain name system (DNS) and domain name registration problems, general internet problems, and other problems outside of the control of DecisionLink

 General Support and Service:

-DecisionLink shall provide support between the hours of 8:00 AM ET and 6:00 PM ET on weekdays to resolve emergency operational outages associated with the Software web interface infrastructure, including server hardware and software, firewalls, load balancer and routers, systems administration, co-location services, and bandwidth provision (each, a “System Outage”), and critical, production-stopping errors in the Software.
-In addition, within 72 hours following an unscheduled System Outage with duration greater than 4 hours, DecisionLink shall provide Customer with a brief description of the nature of the problem causing the outage and the steps taken to prevent a future occurrence of the problem.
+DecisionLink shall provide support between the hours of 8:00 AM ET and 6:00 PM ET on weekdays to resolve emergency operational outages associated with the Software web interface infrastructure, including server hardware and software, firewalls, load balancer, and routers, systems administration, co-location services, and bandwidth provision (each, a “System Outage”), and critical, production-stopping errors in the Software.
+In addition, within 72 hours following an unscheduled System Outage with a duration greater than 4 hours, DecisionLink shall provide Customer with a brief description of the nature of the problem causing the outage and the steps taken to prevent a future occurrence of the problem.
 Scheduled maintenance may be undertaken from time to time during periods outside of normal business hours.